Martin Jennings

-Martin Jennings, FRBS (born 31 July 1957) is a British sculptor who works in the figurative tradition, in bronze and stone.
+Martin Jennings (born 31 July 1957) is a British sculptor who works in the figurative tradition, in bronze and stone.
 His statue of John Betjeman at St Pancras railway station was unveiled in 2007 and the statue of Philip Larkin at Hull Paragon Interchange station was presented in 2010.
 His statue of Mary Seacole (2016), one of his largest works, stands in the grounds of St Thomas' Hospital in central London, looking over the Thames towards the Houses of Parliament.

-On 30 September 2022, the Royal Mint unveiled Jennings' design for the obverse portrait of King Charles III for Britain's coinage.
-A "digitally re-lit" version of the portrait will be used by the Royal Mail on the stamps bearing the image of Charles III.

 Early life

-Jennings was born in 1957.
-From 1976 to 1979, he was a student of English Literature and Language at the University of Oxford, after which he took a City & Guilds course in Lettering (1979–80).
+Jennings was born on 31 July 1957, in Arundel, West Sussex, England.
+In 1979 he received his honours degree in English Literature and Language at the University of Oxford, after which he took a City & Guilds of London Art School course in Lettering (1979–80).
 From 1980 to 1983 he was apprenticed to Richard Kindersley for architectural lettering.